webdevops/go-replace/README.md

                                        replace line with term or if not found append to term to file (default: replace) -s, --search=                        search term
-  -r, --replace=                       replacement term -i, --ignore-case                    ignore pattern case
+  -r, --replace=                       replacement term -i, --case-insensitive               ignore case of pattern to match upper and lowercase characters
       --once                           replace search term only one in a file --once-remove-match              replace search term only one in a file and also don't keep matching lines (for line and lineinfile mode)